-RE: Disabling shuffling - Added by Anirvan Sarkar over 7 years ago
+RE: Disabling shuffling - Added by Anirvan Sarkar about 8 years ago

-RE: Disabling shuffling - Added by S K over 7 years ago
+RE: Disabling shuffling - Added by S K about 8 years ago

 Thanks for drawing my attention to the package options, Anirvan!
 Plenty of useful options indeed.
 I'm using LaTeX version.

 RE: Disabling shuffling - Added by Josef Eiglsperger 10 months ago

 Anirvan Sarkar wrote: